First Hawaiian, Inc. research snapshot

 FHB AI Trading Strategy Framework

-The FHB AI trading strategy below is a rules-based research framework, not personal advice.
-It connects chart levels with Hawaii economic trends, NIM, loan growth, deposits, credit quality, dividend metrics, and regional bank sentiment.
+The FHB AI trading strategy is a rules-based research framework, not personalized advice.
+It connects chart levels with merger milestones, deposit trends, net interest margin, loan growth, credit quality, tangible book value, and Hawaii plus California economic conditions.

 Trend-following setup